Skip to main content

 Content Policy

-Translating or republishing this blog contents requires permission.
-I avoid plagiarism and expect the same.
+Copying, translating, or republishing this blog post in whole requires prior permission.
+You may quote portions of the post, provided that you include a link to the original source.
+I avoid plagiarism and expect the same from you.
 Hopefully this plagiarism case not to happen again.
 Some images are sourced under non‑commercial licenses, but copyright holders may request removal.
 Blogger Content Policy also applies.

 Comment Policy